Some of the advantages of pentesting react applications are as follows:

 - Generates stable code

 - Faster rendering

-Just like every other technology, react also has its shortcomings.
+While there are various advantages, just like every other technology, react also has its shortcomings.
 One of them is security.
-Unfortunately, its security vulnerabilities are usually ignored due to the increasing demand for mobile apps and faster development cycles adopted by app development companies.
+Unfortunately, the react security vulnerabilities are usually ignored due to the increasing demand for mobile apps and faster development cycles adopted by app development companies.
 According to research conducted by Ponemon Institute, 56% of security companies are not confident about whether the application they have developed will pass the security inspection.

-According to a report, with each new updated version of React or update to random libraries, the chances of React security flaws going unnoticed increases manifolds.
-That is why it is even more important for react developers to know about key security flaws of React.
+According to a report, with each new updated version of React or update to random libraries, the chances of React security vulnerabilities going unnoticed increase manifolds.
+That is why it is even more important for React developers to know about the key security flaws of their framework.

 1) Cross-Site Scripting